tristan-hornetz/ridl/README.md

  ./demo_read2
  ```

-On a vulnerable system, the success rates should be between 0.5% and 5%.
+On a vulnerable system, the success rates should be between 0.5% and 5% (or around 30% with _--taa_).
+Note that even tiny success rates (well below 1%) are sufficient to leak information with RIDL.

 ## Demo #2: Transmitting Strings